 How to activate your eSIM upon arrival

 The process is simple and you only do it once.
 With a compatible mobile (most iPhones from XS and many modern Androids), installation takes about one minute.
-Ideally, install it with Wi-Fi before leaving home and activate data once you're in Vilnius.
+Ideally, you should install it with Wi-Fi before leaving home and activate data once in Vilnius.

-Basic steps: you buy the eSIM, receive a QR by email, scan it from your phone's settings, and that's it, the profile is saved.
-Upon landing, you just have to select the Lithuania eSIM as your data line and activate data roaming for THAT line (not for your Spanish SIM).
-If it's your first time, follow the step-by-step guide on how to activate an eSIM, which works for any destination.
-In a couple of taps, you'll have internet and can call home via WhatsApp without spending an extra cent.
+Basic steps: buy the eSIM, receive a QR code by email, scan it from your phone settings, and that's it, the profile is saved.
+Upon arrival, you just need to select the Lithuania eSIM as your data line and activate data roaming for THAT line (not your Spanish SIM).
+If it's your first time, follow the step-by-step guide on how to install an eSIM, which works for any destination.
+In a couple of taps, you'll have internet and can call home via WhatsApp without spending an extra penny.

 Tips for your trip to Lithuania

-A couple of traveler's tricks you'll appreciate on the ground:
+A couple of traveler tips you'll appreciate on the ground:

-- Download the Vilnius transport and Bolt apps before you arrive; you'll get around much better.
+- Download the Vilnius transport app and Bolt before you arrive; you'll get around much better.

 - Lithuania uses the euro, so you don't need to exchange currency, but you do need data to pay with your mobile.